 Factor #5 - The Cost of their Shopping

 Transparency is a vital part of building trust with your customer online.
-In the eCommerce store world this means being transparent with your costs and any delivery information.
+In the eCommerce store world, this means being transparent with your costs and any delivery information.
+In a world of Amazon Prime, people expect fast and cheap delivery and they expect to see that information before they purchase.

 One of the biggest pet peeves for an online shopper is when they are surprised by additional costs they were not expecting when they get to the checkout.